scop/wrun/README.md

 # wrun

-`wrun` downloads an executable, caches it, and runs it with arguments.
+`wrun` downloads, caches, and runs an executable, with the same one command for multiple OS/architectures.

 ```shellsession
 $ wrun --help